-The basis of our "cheating" RSA-HSD ${\beta}$ key generation scheme is to imbed a backdoor $\beta$ in the scheme and use it to hide instances of small values of the private exponent $\delta$ .
-This is done as described in the following protocol, using an unspecified permutation $\pi{\beta}$ of odd integers smaller than n to themselves.
-Remember that |n| is a k-bit integer.
-We discuss several classes of simple choices for $\pi{\beta}$ in Section 4.
+The basis of our "cheating" RSA-HSD{β} key generation scheme is to imbed a backdoor β in the scheme and use it to hide instances of small values of the private exponent δ .
+This is done as described in the following protocol, using an unspecified permutation π{β} of odd integers smaller than n to themselves.
+We discuss several classes of simple choices for π{β} in Section 4.